japinol7/the-codemaster/README.md

 **Examples of usage**

 	Run the game:
 	$ python -m codemaster

 	Run the game starting in full screen mode:
 	$ python -m codemaster -f

+	Run the game using the persistence experimental feature, which automatically save the game state when the user exits the game and allows the user to continue the last game instead of starting a new one:
+	$ python -m codemaster -p

 **To make The CodeMaster work**

 	Do this:
 	  1. Clone this repository in your local system.
 	  2. Go to its folder in your system.
 	  3. $ pip install -r requirements.txt
 	  4. $ python -m codemaster